 COVID-19 Relief Programs and Resources for Nonprofits

-In addition, a number of programs are being launched by state governments and local municipalities to assist businesses and nonprofits with whatever needs they have right now.
+In addition, a number of programs are being offered by state governments and local municipalities to assist businesses and nonprofits with whatever needs they have right now.
 This page will be updated continually through this economic crisis to provide you with links to programs and resources you can investigate as a way to support your operations.

 The need is greater than the money available and will be lent on a first-come, first-served basis.
 It is also important to remember the agency responsible for this loan program does not usually lend to nonprofits, so they may need extra time to consider your application.
 Further details and links are below.